paol-imi/muuri-react/README.md

   // Pass the filter and the sort props.
   // The grid will call the .filter and .sort method
-  // each tiem the provided values change or an item is added return (
+  // each time the provided values change or an item is added return (
     <MuuriComponent
       sort={sort}